fvmformal/fvm/doc/sphinx/source/fvmframework.rst

    Callables (classes, functions and methods) that are not documented in the Public API are not intented to be directly used and thus may change between minor versions.

-   At the moment, only the fvmframework class is documented in the Public API
+   At the moment, only the FvmFramework class is documented in the Public API

-.. autoclass:: fvm.fvmframework
+.. autoclass:: fvm.FvmFramework
    :members:
    :undoc-members:
    :show-inheritance: